AndrewLeving/OoT-Randomizer/README.md

 **WARNING:** This branch is a modified version of the randomizer.
 It is **not** officially supported and may be **very unstable**.
 Please refrain from asking questions and from reporting issues in the main Randomizer Discord when using this branch.

+Differences between this branch and the main dev branch (on [Roman's Fork](https://github.com/Roman971/OoT-Randomizer/tree/Dev-R)):
+* The "random keyrings" setting now rolls a 50/50 chance for each dungeon to have a keyring instead of picking a number from 0-9.
+* That's it.

 Differences between this branch and the main Dev branch (on [Testrunner's Fork](https://github.com/TestRunnerSRL/OoT-Randomizer/tree/Dev)):
 * Various GUI tweaks and improvements along with setting tooltip/option changes
 * 2 new advanced ER settings: "Mixed Entrance Pools" and "Decouple Entrances"
 * Picking up Gold Skulltula Tokens in non-Tokensanity displays a self-closing textbox which no longer freezes the player.
 * "Bombchus In Logic" is improved to include bombchu drops (from grass, pots, etc) that start dropping once you have found Bombchus.
 * New cosmetic setting to randomize the color of some additional equipment and items.

 ## Index